EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==
+= 1.5.20 =

+* The EU company VAT validation feature can be disabled in the settings.
+* The EU company VAT validation feature will not be used if the Company Name field is hidden in the WooCommerce Checkout settings.
+* Administrators can translate the price breakdown information.
+* Minor bugs with popup windows have been fixed.
+* Minor style updates have been implemented.
+* Log details have been enhanced.
+* The issue with duplicated items in the order has been fixed.
+* Detailed information about why an order needs to be recalculated has been added.

 = 1.5.7 =
 * New freature implemented.
 EU Company VAT number validation added on the checkout page.